viher3/trimestral-perfexcrm-module/Readme.md

 ### Installation instructions

-- Extract 'trimestral' folder in the following path:
+- Create a new folder named 'trimestral' and extract all the files in the following path:

-`your_perfex_crm/modules/`

-- Trimestral module path should be like:

 `your_perfex_crm/modules/trimestral`